flenniken/collections/readme.md

 https://collections.flenniken.net

 * tap the share icon at the bottom center of the screen
-* scroll up and select “Add to Home screen” and tap add
+* scroll down and select “Add to Home screen” and tap add

 [![icon](docs/rounded-icon.png)](#)